JSBmanD/docs/pages/deep-linked-ads/google-marketing-platform-app-conversion-tracking.md

 ## Configure Branch as App Analytics Partner in Google Marketing Platform

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Required Before Enabling Integration in Branch"
-	After your Google representative has confirmed whitelisting, use the guide provided by their team to configure Branch as an App Analytics Partner and generate a link ID for the iOS and Android versions of your app.
+  "title": "Required Before Enabling Integration in Branch", "body": "After your Google representative has confirmed whitelisting, use the guide provided by their team to configure Branch as an App Analytics Partner and generate a link ID for the iOS and Android versions of your app."
+}
+[/block]

 ## Enable Google Marketing Platform in Branch